Advertisement

 Which airline operated my flight?

-This is important, because for journeys from non-EU countries to EU countries, you are only covered if the operating airline is based in the EU.
+This is important, because for journeys from non-EU countries to EU countries, you are only covered if the operating airline is licensed in the EU.
 Sometimes, the airline you book your ticket with is not actually the airline that operated the flight.

 The name of the operating airline should be on your ticket and booking details, or you can contact the airline or company with which you booked your flight to find out.